 Why is a gap year important?

-The transition from teenage to adulthood can be stressful mentally and emotionally.
+The transition from teenager to adult can be stressful mentally and emotionally.

 Most students who pass their matriculation and choose the streams in 11th, which are mainly Science, Commerce and Arts, do so for various reasons.
 Family pressure, peer pressure or simply because you don’t know what to do.
 Should this stream choice you make govern the rest of the decisions of your life?

 Confusion, unrest and even panic about your future are absolutely normal.
-When we try to figure out things all at once, we realize that our hands are full.
+When we try to figure out things all at once, we realise that our hands are full.
 So what do we do?
 We take a break to clear our minds.
-A gap year is a reward we give for ourselves in the form of:
+A gap year is a reward we give to ourselves in the form of:

 A breathing space